pypiserver/pypiserver/README.rst

         import pam
         pypiserver.default_config(auther=pam.authenticate)

-      Please see `Running via the API`_ for more information.
+      Please see `Using Ad-hoc authentication providers`_ for more information.

 #.
 You  need to restart the server with the ``-P`` option only once
    (but user/password pairs can later be added or updated on the fly)::